GiGurra/heisenberg/README.md

 ### Custom types

+Sometimes you will want add write non-heisenberg objects to your schemas - Heisenberg only requires a MapDataParser[T] and a MapDataProducer[T] to be available during compile time.
+As long as those two exist, you can add whatever types you want.
+Below is an example:

 ```scala
 object Event extends Schema[Event] {
  // to handle custom types, we must provide a producer and a parser.